-- 9. During the deployment of the artificial reef material, the transport vessel must be effectively moored through double anchoring, be spudded down, or otherwise be held securely in place with minimal movement (+/-50 feet) to ensure accurate placement of the limestone boulder patch reef on the bottom.
+- 9. During the deployment of the artificial reef material, the transport vessel must be effectively moored through double anchoring, be spudded down, or otherwise be held securely in place with minimal movement (+/-50 feet) to ensure accurate placement of the artificial reef material on the bottom.
 Material must be arranged to provide habitat complexity as well as provide sand bottom forage area opportunities.
 Individual reef materials should not be widely scattered. - 10.
 Any machinery used to move and deploy the reef materials should be sufficiently powered/maneuverable and capably operated to ensure timely, effective and safe off-loading of materials.
 The tug or transport vessel shall meet all U.S. Coast Guard certification and safety requirements, be equipped with a working, accurate Global Positioning System (GPS) unit and other marine electronics including a working VHF radio.
 Effective and reliable communications shall exist at all times between the transport vessel, and the designated GRANTEE observer on site. - 11.
 Deployment operations will only be initiated when sea height in the operations area is no greater than two to four feet as forecast by the nearest NOAA weather office.
 Either the COMMISSION's observer, the GRANTEE's observer or the subcontractor's vessel captain reserves the right to suspend off-loading operations if positioning and other deployment objectives, including safety of personnel and equipment, are not being met. - 12.
-At least 350 tons of artificial reef materials under this Agreement will be deployed to create at least one patch reef located at 27° 24.4988' N, 82 47.8579' W and within the permitted area as specified in the deployment plan. - 13.
-The minimum vertical clearance of 20 ft. shall be maintained above the highest point of the reef material with a maximum material height of 12 ft. in the Borden Reef permitted site (in accordance with the special conditions of the US Army Corps of Engineers permit number SAJ-2015-03191 (SP-JLC). - 14.
-The GRANTEE's Contract Manager or GRANTEE's designated official observer shall oversee the temporary marking of the reef deployment location in advance of reef materials deployment in order to assist the subcontractor in the proper placement of the artificial reef materials.
-The marker(s) shall be buoys of sufficient size and color to be clearly visible to the tug captain, and sufficiently anchored and with sufficient scope so that they will not drift off the designated deployment site prior to deployment.
-The COMMISSION will not pay for materials placed outside the permit area as described above.
-Precise GPS placement of marker buoys that do not shift position with time are important to ensure the reef is constructed within the permitted area.
+At least 300 tons of artificial reef materials under this Agreement will deployed as a single cluster to create at least one linear patch reef within the Bridge Reef permitted area.
+Material will be deployed at latitude 27° 30.864'N and longitude 82° 49.098'W. - 13.
+The minimum vertical clearance of 20 ft. shall be maintained above the highest point of the reef material with a maximum material height of 14 ft. in the Bridge Reef permitted site (in accordance with the special conditions of the US Army Corps of Engineers permit number SAJ-2016-00590 (SP-JLC)).

-Project Name: Manatee County FWC Agreement No. 19042 Artificial Reef Construction 2019-2020
+Project Name: Manatee County FWC Agreement No. 20013 Artificial Reef Construction 2020-2021